YeyoM/chef_interpreter/README.md

   - heaped | level : These indicate that the measure is dry.

   The ingredient-name may be anything reasonable, and may include space characters.
-The ingredient list is optional.
-If present, it declares ingredients with the given initial values and measures.
+The ingredient list is mandatory.
+It declares ingredients with the given initial values and measures.
 If an ingredient is repeated, the new vaue is used and previous values for that ingredient are ignored

 ```Chef
 Ingredients.